ruggeri/tech-notes/ai/deep-learning.md

   want you to *manually* set these, and just learn the output weights.
     * If your output is a regression value with squared loss, your task is now a simple convex task.
+    * The idea is to set the weights of the transition matrix such that all eigenvalues are close to one.
+If that is true, then you don't get blow up or shrinkage.
+    * ESN weight setting techniques have been used as *initialization* values for normally trained networks with some success.
+* They suggest other ways to avoid vanishing/exploding gradients:
+    * Add skip connections.
+    * Or add linear self-connections wiht a weight near one.
+That calculates a decaying average.
+These are called leaky units sometimes.
+* They talk about LSTMs.
+This adds the ability to forget, whereas leaky units just remember.
+They also mention GRU which is a minor simplification.
+They note that many LSTM variants appear to work the same, but initially biasing the forget gate to 1.0 seems to help: that makes the LSTM be initially biased toward remembering fully.
+* They discuss gradient clipping, which basically is worried that you'll be on the face of a cliff and take way too big a step.
+    * You can either do element-wise clipping or clip the *norm*, which renormalizes the gradient to have a maximum value.
+    * Norm clipping preserves direction.
+But it appears either way works about equally well.
+    * It has actually been found that taking a *random* step works about as well.
+Presumably this can jitter you off the rockface.
+    * They do note that theoretically doing norm clipping may cause SGD to no longer be an estimation of the overall gradient optimization.
+That's because some batches are unaffected, but other examples are.
+But the impact of this is negligable.
+* They note an interesting technique to use *regularization* to encourage *information flow*.
+    * Here's the idea.
+You want the derivative of the loss wrt the hidden unit activations at time `t` to have the same norm as for wrt hidden unit activations at time `t-1`.
+    * Basically, that's saying that the network is not more or less sensitive to changes in activation at time `t-1` than at `t`.
+    * So, to do this, you can add a regularization term.
+    * This does appear to be pretty effective.
+    * This is from work by Razvan Pascanu; I see him a lot.
+* They talk about explicit memory.
+    * This is the idea of memory networks (Weston) and neural Turing machines (Graves).
+    * They talk about how they have content-based addressing; each cell of the memory contains a whole vector.
+    * The problem of vanishing or exploding gradients doesn't exist here, because explicit memory is kept across timesteps.
+    * They mention that reads/updates are typically *soft*; they affect all cells, but some more than others.
+    * They mentino there is study of stochastically choosing a cell to operate on.
+This is called *hard attention*, and requires different training methods.

+## Ch11: Practical Methodology

+**TODO**